valentinetobah/CMPG-323-Project-3-35968060/README.md

 ## Usage

+You can checkout code build and run project on your windows machine or access a hosted version of the applcation on azure

+Link to App hosted on Azure: <a href="https://devicemanagementwebapp-dev.azurewebsites.net/" target="_blank">Device Management Web App<a>

-On successfully startup, you be get the application login page.
+On successfully startup or on accessing the link above, you land on the application default page.

-You'll need to create a user account if you don't have one.
+On the application default page you'll get options to Login OR Register.

+You can go to the Register page where you'll be asked to choose a email and password.
+After inputting the required inputs, you can click on the register button which will register you as a user.

-With a registered user account, can login to the application with your credentials,
+With a registered user account, can login to the application with your credentials by entering your email and password on the login page,

-On login you'll be presented with the application home page.
+On login you'll be presented with the authenticated user default home page.

 on the home page you'll have access to the Devices, Zones and Categories tabs.